Permissionless-Software-Foundation/bch-wallet-starter/README.md

     Use the Gatsby CLI to create a new site, specifying this starter.

     ```shell
-    # create a new Gatsby site using the hello-world starter
+    # create a new Gatsby site using this starter
     gatsby new my-bch-wallet-app https://github.com/Permissionless-Software-Foundation/bch-wallet-starter
     ```